FinlayGray/A-star-path-finder/README.md

   - 's' to create the start node
   - 'e' to create the end node
   - 'left click' to create a barrier.
-You can hold this button and drag acrros the screen to create as many barriers as you want.
+You can hold this button and drag across the screen to create as many barriers as you want.

 Press 'c' to clear the screen.